25-MDDN242/time-based-media-jazzellelara/README.md

 I started by thinking of what ideas/themes I wanted to include in my clock.
 I really want to explore the idea of time moving through us (as believed in other cultures) instead of us moving through time (how we traditionally see it).
 I also want to look into how time moves differently in relation to space.

 I then completely scrapped all of that, while it was an interesting concept I wanted to go for something simpler so I stay sane.
 I decided to design a cake clock, where the candles lights and are then blown out, and a slice is taken every hour.

+To start with I made some slices in Adobe Illustrator, and exported all 12 slices as seperate images.
+I then assembled them in code to make a full circle.
+These slices will later be replaced with actual cake slices, but I want to sort out my code before full finalising my visuals.

+I then finalised my Madea clock, where the numbers change size and colour according to the time.